Is Pennsylvania a No-Fault Car Insurance State?

 Wapner Newman Knows Insurance Law and How to Get the Most from Insurance Companies

 For many reasons, we’ve successfully represented victims of vehicle accidents, including the fact that we know insurance law so well.
 An attorney unfamiliar with how insurance works can’t effectively help clients with personal injury claims.

-If you or a family member has been injured in a car accident, our skilled and experienced attorneys are committed to giving you and your case individual attention.
+If you or a family member has been injured in a car accident, our skilled and experienced personal injury claim lawyers are committed to giving you and your case individual attention.
 We will listen to you and treat you with the respect you deserve.
 We can provide you with dependable guidance and strong legal strategies.
 Hundreds of our clients have benefited from our ability to navigate insurance issues and negotiate fair settlements with insurance carriers.

 Even if you think your injuries are minor, contact us as soon as possible so we can determine whether you’re entitled to compensation.
 Time is too valuable to waste.
 If you miss Pennsylvania’s statute of limitations, your case will be dismissed.
 Evidence of car accidents becomes harder to find.
 Witnesses forget what happened or can’t be tracked down.